FelipeSeiberlich/neglected-things/README.md

 - **Images scales up**

-    - The images displayed in the Menu scales up when the mouse hovers on top of them.
-This features provides a nice experience to the users and gives the website a modern appearence.
+    - The images displayed in the Menu scales up when the mouse hovers above them.
+This feature provides a pleasant experience to the users and gives the website a modern appearence.

 ![screenshot](documentation/scales-up.png)

 ### Future Features

-In the future I would like to implement flex boxes in the second section of the Home page and a dropdown Navigation bar with subscribed members' contents.
+In the future I would like to implement flex boxes in the second section of the Home page and a dropdown Navigation bar with content for subscribed members.

 - Scroll snap #1
     - I would like to add a scroll snap for the Menu with the mobile resolution.